ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     http://172.17.42.1:49173

-If you go back to the docker terminal, you can press
+If you want to reattach to your container to run more services at the like use docker attach with your container's id.

-    ctrl-p then ctrl-q

-to detach from the running container (if you're in gnu screen remember it's ctrl-a ctrl-p).
-You can attach back to it via

     docker ps
     # look at the container id
     docker attach <the container id>
     # now run more command in bash if you wish

-You should next look at dockerfiles to automate all this
+You should next look at dockerfiles to automate all this.